kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

         mv xinitrc .xinitrc #add dot before filename: mv xi<Tab> xi<Tab><Alt+b>.<Enter>
         nano ~/.xinitrc

-1. Find a line (at the end) with

-        # start some nice programs
+1. Delete everything after the `fi` i.e. after the end of the condition after the line `# start some nice programs`.

 1. At the very end of the file add command to start a destop environment